Cisco reviews code after Juniper breach; more scrutiny expected

 "The challenge is that nobody has been looking for this in the past," said Moore, an expert in software vulnerabilities.
 "If you know you are looking for a malicious backdoor, you have a much better chance of finding something."

-Cryptologist Bruce Schneier said that technology companies should have long been looking for unauthorized code, but that many ignored the problem since the reviews boost expenses.
+Cryptologist Bruce Schneier said that technology companies should have long been looking for unauthorised code, but that many ignored the problem since the reviews boost expenses.

 "The fundamental problem is that the market doesn’t reward the things we want like secure code.
 Nobody wants to pay for it," he said.